Re-figuringMay 27, 2017 At Eyebeam

 “The traveler’s past changes according to the route he has followed” ―Italo Calvino, Invisible cities

 How do memories shape the way we see the future?
 Can we change the past?
 Can the future disappear?
 How do trauma and experiences of extreme uncertainty and volatility change our past and future?
 How does sharing memories in conversations change what we remember?
 What structures of human communities lead to converging collective memories?
 What are the costs of otherness on memory?
 Under what network structures of social communication are marginalized narratives not forgotten?
 How can we reshape collective memories to be other-inclusive?
 Momennejad will present her work on these questions with experiments, neuroimaging, and computational modeling.

+A Space That is No Place is a re-enactment of a performance piece called Geometry of Exile, previously executed as a solo performance at Panoply Performance Laboratory in Brooklyn.
 Geometry of Exile is an embodiment of the artist’s journey as an immigrant exploring exile.
-This piece was previously executed as a solo performance at Panoply Performance Laboratory in Brooklyn.
 In this iteration of the piece, the audience is encouraged to create their own narrative by activating ten plywood triangular sculptures into different arrangements of mountains, waves, and borders from one end of the room to another.
 The pieces are only allowed to move by being rolled on their sides, and can not overlap or stack on top of each other, creating a constantly changing puzzle of voids and shadows.
-Because one side is reflective and one side if black, this landscape of negative spaces shifts and unsettles constantly.
+Because one side is reflective and one side is black, this landscape of negative spaces shifts and unsettles constantly.
 The audience’s movements are constrained by being allowed to only walk and stand on the surface of the triangles; a series of Talismans within the space grounds the audience’s journey.

 Bios of Participants